sarthaktuli7/Data-Analyst-Data-Science-Portfolio/Syracuse Rent Analysis/Readme.md

 1. Set Up Your Environment
 Open your Anaconda Prompt (or your terminal/command prompt) and navigate to your desired project directory.

-# Navigate to where you want to create your project folder
+Navigate to where you want to create your project folder C:\Users\YourUser\Documents\Projects
-cd C:\Users\YourUser\Documents\Projects

-# Create the project folder
+Create the project folder
 mkdir syracuse_rent_analyzer
 cd syracuse_rent_analyzer

-# Create the 'data' subfolder
+Create the 'data' subfolder
 mkdir data

-# Activate your base environment (or create a new one)
-conda activate base
+Activate your base environment (or create a new one) conda activate base

 2. Install Dependencies
 In the Anaconda Prompt (with your environment activated), install the necessary Python libraries:

-Bash

 conda install pandas streamlit geopy

-# If conda has issues, you can try:
-# pip install pandas streamlit geopy
+ If conda has issues, you can try: pip install pandas streamlit geopy

 3. Place Your Data File
 Make sure your rental data file is named corrected_csv.csv and placed inside the data folder within your syracuse_rent_analyzer project directory.